 Moxibustion was first mentioned in medical texts about 960 A.D. during the Song Dynasty although historians say it was being used way longer than that.
-It is one of the major branches of traditional Chinese medicine and ancient documents state that if herbal medicine and acupuncture in Fort Lauderdale are unable to treat a disease, moxibustion should be tried.
+It is one of the major branches of traditional Chinese medicine and ancient documents state that if herbal medicine and acupuncture in Palm Harbor are unable to treat a disease, moxibustion should be tried.

 Moxibustion therapy generates heat that deeply penetrates the body making it an ideal therapy against deficient yang, dampness and coldness in the body, and weak circulation.
 When the therapy targets acupuncture points associated with yang deficiency, heat is absorbed deep within the body, replenishing “life-gate fire,” (which is where all energy and heat originate in the body) and the yang qi of the body.

 The moxa used in moxibustion treatment is derived from mugwort (Artemisia vulgaris).
 The fragrant leaves are dried and strained over and over until they become soft.

 There are two types of moxibustion: direct moxibustion and indirect moxibustion.

 This type of moxibustion uses a small quantity of herb that’s shaped into a cone and then burned right on the skin.
 This causes skin burns and therefore is very seldom undertaken in acupuncture clinics in the West.
 In a lot of instances, when moxa is directly administered on the skin, the practitioner first places ointment on the site of the treatment point to avoid burning the skin.
 In another moxibustion technique, the moxa is set afire on top of a slice of aconite, garlic, or ginger; this method prevents burning and also augments the therapeutic benefits of those herbs.